jonfryd/tifoon/README.md

     $ cd tifoon-app-0.7.0/
     $ java -jar tifoon-app-0.7.0.jar

-With its "factory settings" the local host (IP address 127.0.0.1) is a complete TCP port scan is scheduled for every hour.
+With Tifoon's factory network configuration the local host (IP address 127.0.0.1) is completely TCP scanned every hour.
 For the second and later scans, the result is automatically checked ("diffed") against the initial scan for any changes compared to the baseline and the specific changes are reported.

 This behaviour can, of course, be adjusted to include any number of networks and hosts as described in the configuration section below.